lindehaven/CP-M/README.md

 ### Internals

+LE is based on the Program Text editor (te) v1.08 from 05 Jul 2017.
+Copyright (c) 2015-2016 Miguel Garcia / FloppySoftware.
-LE is written for CP/M systems but can easily be ported to other operating systems.
+LE is written for CP/M systems.

 ## Syntax Highlighter (SHL)